Moving a Fireplace Cost

 Moving an electric fireplace yourself can help to save you a lot of money in labour costs.

-However, if you plan to move a gas fireplace, or if your fireplace is quite large, it may be subject to building regulations.
-In these cases, you will need to leave the work up to a professional.
+However, if you plan to move a gas fireplace, or if your fireplace burns wood or solid fuel, the work is subject to Building Regulations Part J.

 Building Regulations and Planning Permission for a Fireplace Relocation

-You should take into account factors such as the ventilation and the general safety of the fire.
-The installation of your fire in its new position should be carried out by a qualified professional.
+You should take into account factors such as the ventilation and the general safety of the fire in its new location.

 Chimney Work